python-discord/code-jam-10/README.md

 Find out more about the competition [here](https://www.pythondiscord.com/events/code-jams/10/).

-# Our Entry
+# Our Purpose

-We have made a program with two image manipulation tools which relate to encoding data or hiding secret codes.
+After our discussion, we decide to made a image manipulation tool which can encoding data or hiding secret codes into selected image, and obfuscate selected text inside the image, so that certain message will become a secret.

+The tool can work as CLI for different platform, and we also provide a GUI version so that normal users are easy to use.

+Our tools include two modes: watermarking and obfuscator.

 ## 1. Watermarking